 - Research your local market and set the right pricing

-- Plan your business moves for the long run
+- Plan your business goals and needs for the long run

 - Use a business-management app to smoothly operate your business